top of page

 Abstract: We exploit the random assignment of cases across courts in the state of Sao Paulo in Brazil to study the effect of judicial bias on labor market outcomes.
 Employees assigned to courts that favor firm continuation are more likely to stay with their employer, but they earn, on average, lower wages after bankruptcy.
 The effect is concentrated in periods of economic expansion.
 We explore several potential mechanisms that can drive this result, including risk aversion, adjustment costs, non-wage amenities and information frictions.
 The evidence suggests that imperfect information about outside options in the local labor market can rationalize this result.

-Court Congestion and Bankruptcy Resolutions: Evidence from Brazil (with Aloisio Araujo and Rafael Ferreira)
+Bankruptcy Outcomes in Congested Courts: Evidence from Brazil (with Aloisio Araujo, Gustavo Araujo and Rafael Ferreira)

 Court Congestion and Creditor Passivity: Evidence from Bankruptcy Requests in Brazil (with Aloisio Araujo, Gustavo Araujo, Rafael Ferreira and Jacopo Ponticelli)